They say that you can’t step in the same river twice.

-As I climbed down the ladder, I invited the white glow to engulf my awareness until I could visualize myself in that perfect place once again.
-Someone had passed through the veil, crossed the river, from this very place, and left the door slightly creaked open for anyone who would knock.
+As I climbed down the ladder, I invited the white glow to engulf my awareness until I could visualize myself in that world blanketed in white once again.
+He had passed through the veil, crossed the river, from this very place, and left the door slightly creaked open for anyone who would knock.
 Through the tiny slit shone a minute glimpse of that blinding white light that emanated its everlasting call to me.
 It had cast a beacon out into the raging storm of my grief and doubt that had nearly drowned me.
 It gave me the inspiration to continue to create in the midst of the storm, knowing everything I created was pulling me closer to it.
 To refuse to consign my life to the silence, but to emerge from it with the sound of a new song.

 My life is the greatest composition I will ever write.
 The river surges around me and the storm has not yet passed.
 But even as I approach the darkness fraught with wind and storm, I shall remain unwavering in my focus on the light ahead and never cease to make music, until the day I pass through the wall of the storm into the eye of the soundscape.